themanager.org

 Brand Leadership Matrix Adapted from the BCG Matrix developed in the ‘70s to analyze corporate investment strategy, the Brand Leadership MatrixTM was developed with the purpose of helping brand owners measure and analyze the strength of their brands and the effectiveness of their branding and marketing strategies.

 Deciding to fight or play in the private-label arena How to best compete as private labels gain ground?
-It depends on the nature of your category and your brand's position. new
+It depends on the nature of your category and your brand's position.

 General Strategies for Global Brands This paper introduces four general brand strategies and examines the internal and external factors that influence these strategies for global brands.